-On average, listings lease in the $20's per square foot per year.
-The Magnolia Center submarket is seeing a a boost in rates.
-In the last 3 months, the median rate went up $3 per sqft per year.
-That's a 12% increase in rent.
+On average, listings lease in the $30's per square foot per year.
+The Magnolia Center region is going through a a boost in rates.
+In the last 3 months, the median rate went up $6 per sqft per year.
+That's a 23% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Magnolia Center submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Magnolia Center submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 13 listings have been made available, which means office spaces might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 8% of the listings in the Magnolia Center are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have been made available, which means listings might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,770 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this market were built in 1975 and are Class C.
+Even though the median size is 2,770 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are close to 2 floors.
+Most buildings in this region were built in 1975 and are Class C.